Hassan114h/CloudLearn/Networking/README.md

 ## 9) Finally, search your domain on your browser and you should find your website. :clap:
 <img width="959" height="373" alt="image" src="https://github.com/user-attachments/assets/e1d9be67-76a2-4e2f-aa60-5b366cdd4d7c" />

+#🎉 You now have an NGINX web server running on EC2, mapped to your custom domain!